It’s hard to know whether you are getting the best deal if you’re not shopping around for your mortgage.

 By seeking a few different lenders, you can understand the range of home-buying power that you have.

-“A lot of people find out they can actually afford a higher-priced home than they thought, especially with rates being so good,” Randall said.
+“A lot of people find out they can actually afford a higher-priced home than they thought,” Randall said.

 Pit one company against the other for a better rate.